A guide to choosing your perfect forex broker

 The UK’s Financial Conduct Authority (FCA)

 The FCA is the regulatory authority that monitors forex brokers that serve UK clients.
 It is regarded as the toughest regulator and any firms that are licensed by the FCA are quite trustworthy.
-The FCA also guarantees customer losses on deposits up to £50,000 in case a brokers goes bankrupt, which honestly helps me sleep much better at night.
+The FCA also guarantees customer losses on deposits up to £50,000 in case a broker goes bankrupt, which honestly helps me sleep much better at night.

 Australian Securities and Investments Commission (ASIC)

 ASIC is also one of the toughest regulators in the Asia-Pacific region and is highly regarded due to its stringent rules.
-Like the FCA, forex brokers have to meets strict reporting measures as well as maintain enough liquidity to ensure that client funds are protected at all times.
+Like the FCA, forex brokers have to meet strict reporting measures as well as maintain enough liquidity to ensure that client funds are protected at all times.
 If you reside in the Asia-Pacific region, then an ASIC-regulated broker might be your best option.